rpanizzon/ha-smarttemp/README.md

       username: "username"
       password: "password"
 ### Restart HA
 Once you've complete the above steps, restart Home Assistant.
-Once restarted, ???.
+Once restarted, You should see entries appear in the integration.
+There should be 1 entry per zone/controller.

 ## Status
 Early development